scalalandio/chimney/docs/docs/supported-transformations.md

 ### Fallback to `Unit` as the constructor's argument

-If a class' constructor takes `Unit` as a parameter it is always provided without any configuration.
+If a class' constructor takes `Unit` as a parameter, it is always provided without any configuration.

 !!! example